mental32/kernel/README.md

 # fart-joke
-## A Kernel written in GHC Haskell and Zig
+## A Kernel written in C, GHC Haskell and Rust

 ## Index